pyguides

 Why Textual?

-Traditional terminal apps are limited to basic text output and simple input handling.
-Textual changes this by treating the terminal as a canvas where you can arrange widgets, apply CSS styling, and handle user interactions with event-driven architecture.
+Traditional terminal apps are limited to plain text output and line-buffered input.
+Textual treats the terminal as a canvas where you arrange widgets, apply CSS styling, and react to user input through events.
+The framework is built on top of Rich, so it inherits high-quality text rendering for free.

-- Reactive updates: Widgets automatically refresh when data changes
+• Reactive updates.
+Widgets refresh automatically when their data changes.

-- Widget library: Pre-built components like buttons, inputs, lists, and tables
+• Widget library.
+Pre-built components for buttons, inputs, lists, tables, trees, and progress bars.

 Every Textual application starts with the App class.
-This is the foundation that manages screens, handles input, and runs the event loop.
+It manages the event loop, the screen stack, and global input handling.

 from textual.app import App